jmettraux/aachen/src/qac__spell_list.md

 A ring of cold, keeping things inside cold.

-Applied around a creature or part of it may inflict (1d2 + `Cast`) damage per round.
+Applied around a creature or part of it may inflict (1d2 + _élan_) damage per round.

 <!-- </div> -->